ajs-voices/once-upon-a-dream/scenes/013-date.md

 _Why did you make me apple pie?_

 I put my phone back in my pocket and closed my eyes but it buzzed again.
-I hesitated I didn't want to know the answer.
+I hesitated.
+I didn't want to know the answer.
 But I couldn't help myself.

 Nox: _I thought I'd make you something better than what we had.
 Nothing more._